holland-cw3/Strava-Hot-Takes/README.md

 # Strava-Hot-Takes
 Makes use of the Strava API and Node.js in order to update my activity descriptions with random hot takes.
-The code is hosted on Replit, and uses my own webhook to observe when new acitivities are uploaded, which in turn updates the description.
-Scripting was previously done in Python, and was converted over to JavaScript due to limit.
+The code is hosted on Render.com, and uses my own webhook to observe when new acitivities are uploaded, which in turn updates the description.
+Scripting was previously done in Python, and was converted over to JavaScript because it's much cooler.
 This process is fully automated.

-Since the server is hosted on replit, the hosting process is bypassed by the use of an app: UptimeRobot which acts as a stand in for a user on the site, so the server is always running
+Since the server is hosted on render, and I'm not willing to pay to bypass inactivity fees, there is a slight delay in updating the description.
+This will be fixed later.

 ![image](https://github.com/holland-cw3/Strava-Hot-Takes-v1.7/assets/101285025/c7d983fd-f63d-45fb-94bd-9adb11994c1a)